lev-ijtor/Home-Cybersecurity-Lab/labs/02-wazuh-brute-force-detection.md

 ---

-## Objective
+## Overview

-Simulate a real-world SSH brute force attack against a vulnerable Linux host and validate that the Wazuh SIEM correctly detects the attack, generates alerts, and automatically blocks the attacker via active response, all without manual analyst intervention.

-This lab demonstrates the full detection-to-response pipeline that a SOC team would rely on to contain credential attacks.
+Simulated an SSH brute force attack against a vulnerable Linux host to validate that Wazuh correctly detects the attack, generates alerts, and automatically blocks the attacker via active response without any manual analyst intervention.
+This covers the full detection-to-response pipeline that a SOC team would rely on to contain credential attacks.

 ---